(English version below)

 Dyeing, social history and languages all in one!
 It was such a pleasure to view this book, written in 1801-1806 in the Black Forest, where the author worked at the Marx wool factory.
 The handwriting alone is something to marvel at, even though it is difficult to read.
 Whilst studying in Germany, I was given a photocopy (from and English text!) of 1940’s Gothic alphabet to help me read official documents of that period.
 I have to say that Gothic script is a lot easier to understand than Kurrent!
 At the front of the book there is a page with the alphabet in regular handwriting, and on the opposite side the alphabet in Kurrent.
 Still difficult to read!

-The book was given to a member of the HSWG SA by her great-grandfather, and if I’ve got the story correct, it was written by his father.
+The book was given to a member of the HSWG SA by her grandfather, who inherited it from his relatives.
 The original has been kindly donated to the Lutheran Archive in Adelaide, whist a facsimile has been donated to the Guild.

 It would be wonderful to find a way of transcribing and translating the book, and perhaps even getting it printed.